-As far as the specs go Moto G51 has a quad-camera setup with a primary sensor of 50 MP, 8mm wide lens, and 2 MP macro.
+As far as the specs go Moto G51 has a quad-camera setup with a primary sensor of 50 MP, an 8mm wide lens, and a 2 MP macro.
 While on the front is a 13MP shooter.
 To be frank Motorola cameras are not the segment leader primarily because the camera UI is not very smooth.
 As a result, the person doesn’t get the shot he/she is expecting.

 We will be posting a detailed camera review for it as putting photos will get compressed and you will not be able to judge due to post-processing.
 Hence here’s a quick summary of what we felt about the cameras.

-When it comes to the video, the phone can record a maximum of 1080P 60 FPS. if you need stabilization, then it will switch the video to 1080p 30FPS.
+When it comes to video, the phone can record a maximum of 1080P 60 FPS. if you need stabilization, then it will switch the video to 1080p 30FPS.